jannnnnnnnnn/job_tracker_app/README.md

 <strong>Athena</strong>

-This app is intended for the morden web developer searching for a job.
+This app is intended for the modern web developer (or any job seeker) searching for a job.
 The user is able to search for jobs, save jobs they are interested in, delete jobs, as well as adding and deleting skills in a profile.

-As the admin, I can add in any additional albums that get released in future.
-I can also moderate the comments and block any IP address of trolls.
+Users are also able to login and logout.

 <strong>Screenshots</strong>